Ilkeston: Railway

 Ilkeston did not have a railway station from 1967 to 2017, despite its substantial population and the fact that the Erewash Valley Line (formerly part of the Midland Railway, later the LMS) skirts the eastern edge of the town.
 Ilkeston once had three railway stations.
 Ilkeston Junction station, also known as "Ilkeston Junction & Cossall" was on the former Midland Railway and later LMS Erewash Valley Main Line: this station closed in January 1967.
 A short branch led from this station to Ilkeston Town station, at the north end of Bath Street, which closed to passengers in June 1947.

 Ilkeston's third station was Ilkeston North, on the former Great Northern Railway (later LNER) line from Nottingham to Derby Friargate station, closed in September 1964.
 A major feature of this line was Bennerley Viaduct, a 1452 ft long, 61 ft high, wrought iron structure which still crosses the Erewash valley just to the north east of Ilkeston.
 Once threatened with demolition, it is now a Grade 2 listed building, though the line and embankments have long since been removed.
 The Viaduct has been the subject of much renewed interest and has been reopened to the public as part of a cycleway and footpath.

 Following a long-running local campaign, in March 2013 Transport Secretary Patrick McLoughlin announced that Ilkeston was one of three sites 'most likely' to get a new station as part of the 'New Stations Fund', costing £5 million and sited close to the old Ilkeston Junction station.
 On 15 May 2013 it was announced this new station would be built, which would be named Ilkeston station.
 It has two platforms, which can take six trains per hour with up to six passenger cars and includes waiting shelters.
 A 150 space car park, cycle storage, bus stop, drop off point and taxi rank are also on site.
-The station is unmanned with automated ticket machines.
+The station is unstaffed with automated ticket machines.

 Due to flood prevention work and the discovery of great crested newts, the opening was significantly delayed, the new station opened on 2 April 2017.